drivendataorg/deid2-runtime/README.md

 ### Quickstart

 To test out the full execution pipeline, run the following commands in order in the terminal.
-These will get the Docker images, zip up an example submission script, and submit that submission.zip to your locally running version of the container.
+These will get the Docker images, zip up an example submission script, and run the submission on your locally running version of the container.

 ```
 make pull